Tadessejemal1/React-Portfolio/README.md

 ## Acknowledgments

-- We want to say thank you to [Murat Korkmaz](https://www.behance.net/muratk) on Behance the creator of this beautiful [design](https://www.behance.net/gallery/26425031/Vespa-Responsive-Redesign) that we used as a guide to build our project.
+- I want to say thank you to [Murat Korkmaz](https://www.behance.net/muratk) on Behance the creator of this beautiful [design](https://www.behance.net/gallery/26425031/Vespa-Responsive-Redesign) that we used as a guide to build our project.

 ## 📝 License